 3. Chase Slate

-The Chase Slate card has no-annual fee and often has o% APR offers with no-annual fee.
+The Chase Slate card has no-annual fee and often has o% APR offers (for a certain period and then a variable rate applies).
 You shouldn’t be applying for miles and points cards if you carry a balance on your cards because you’ll never get ahead paying high interest rates.

 But if you already have a Chase Slate card, you can call Chase and ask to switch to a Chase Freedom card which is a better card with which to earn miles and points because of the 5X points on rotating categories.